 Living Wage for Social Care

 Care work is skilled work, which requires you to be responsible for someone in their hour of need.
 No one taking on this responsibility should be paid the bare minimum.
-The whole country relied on care workers to keep us safe during the pandemic.
-Now we must ensure that care workers are paid enough to meet their basic needs.
+We must ensure that care workers are paid enough to meet their basic needs.

 What is the real Living Wage?